-We've listed down 17 of the most iconic Nepalese food you must to try when you're in the Amazon of Asia.
+We've listed down 17 most iconic food in Nepal you must try when you're in the Amazon of Asia:

 2. MomosThe next very popular dish is Momos.
 This is one of the favourites for tourists and is a must try for everyone visiting Nepal.
 Momos are small envelopes of white flour stuffed with veggies or minced lamb or chicken.
 They are served with different kinds of sauces and mayonnaise which makes the combination a delicious snack.
 This food in Nepal has taken India by storm and is a popular street food across many countries as well.